npm/npm/doc/cli/npm-link.md

 will also link any bins in the package to `{prefix}/bin/{name}`.

-Next, in some other location, `npm link package-name` will create a symbolic link from globally-installed `package-name` to `node_modules/` of the current folder.
+Next, in some other location, `npm link package-name` will create a symbolic link from `node_modules/` of the current folder to globally-installed `package-name`.

 Note that `package-name` is taken from `package.json`, not from directory name.